BigDataBiology/sardyne/notes/stream-notes.md

 - Attempt to find KOs with very stable gene sizes
 - Look more closely at KOs in E. coli with very short genes (K01232 & K02436)

+## 2024-09-16

-- Pre load/compute GMGCv1 KO sizes to avoid rerunning every time
+- Precompute GMGCv1 KO sizes to avoid rerunning every time (integrated with run-gmgc-diamond Jug script)

 ## 2024-09-09